Shivanand0297/Rode-clone-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

 ## Note

-For this project I took around `2 Days` to complete it.
+For this project I took around `10 hours` to complete it.
 The major portion of my time was spent in making it responsive for all devices.

 <p align="right">(<a href="#top"> back to top </a>)</p>